 Students taking this course have the opportunity to learn about the structure and function of the human body.
 Bodily systems are discussed in detail as well as how disease and illness have an effect on the body.

-The master's level programs in community health are the most commonly sought after programs in this discipline.
-At the master's level, students may get a more in-depth look into community health education, which can provide more expertise while working in the field.
+The master's level programs in community health and health promotion are the most commonly sought after programs in this discipline.
+At the master's level, students may get a more in-depth look into community health education and health promotion, which can provide more expertise while working in the field.
 Master's level education may also lead to more prominent positions of employment, which is helpful especially for professionals that are currently working in positions concerned with public health.

 Program Planning and Research